bemnetbeshah/tonetrace/FRONTEND_COMPONENTS_README.md

 ## 🎯 Overview

-This document outlines the comprehensive frontend component library that has been built for the ToneTrace application.
-The library consists of three core components designed for data visualization and user interface consistency across the platform.
+This document outlines the comprehensive frontend component library built for the ToneTrace teacher dashboard.
+The library consists of three core components designed to empower educators with clear, actionable insights about their students' writing development and classroom performance.

+## Vision Alignment

+These components serve as the building blocks for ToneTrace's mission to act as a **teaching assistant**, providing **classroom health checks** at a glance, and **restoring balance** by automating repetitive tasks so teachers can focus on building relationships and fostering creativity.
+Every component is designed to give teachers **superpowers** — the insights they need to ensure no student feels invisible.

 ## 🚀 New Components Created

 ### 1. KPI Cards Component (`05_card_kpi`)

-**Purpose**: Modular summary tiles used across pages to display key performance indicators and metrics.
+**Educational Purpose**: Modular summary tiles that give teachers instant visibility into classroom health and student performance at a glance.
+These cards help educators quickly identify areas needing attention and celebrate class-wide achievements.

 **Files Created**:
 - `frontend/src/components/KPICard.tsx` - Main component